 This includes people on and around the premises.
 As well as this, those who are particularly at risk should be identified, for example, the elderly or disabled.
 It is also important to take extra precautions in areas where people work alone.

 Step 3: Evaluate, remove or reduce, and protect from risk

 Those responsible must evaluate the risk of a fire, evaluate the risk of those on the premises, and remove or reduce the hazards in order to protect people from a possible fire.

 For example, highly flammable materials could be replaced with less flammable materials, and then stored as far as possible from sources of ignition.

 Protecting people from risk of a fire can also include installing fire detection or warning systems, as well as multi-purpose fire extinguishers.
-Reducing the risk can also be achieved by creating safe escape routes.
+Reducing the risk can also be achieved by creating safe escape routes or instigating waking watches.